anthony-turrigiano/build-system/README.md

 # Description
 This is a boilerplate buildsystem to get you up and running

+# Installing Global npm packages
+- bower

 # Features
 - Version Control : GIT
+- Package Manager : npm, bower